Last updated on April 16th, 2026 at 06:29 pm

 WHERE TO STAY IN SPLIT CROATIA – OVERVIEW

-When planning where to stay in Split, the Old Town, Riva and Marjan Hill are super convenient, central and the most attractive areas to stay in Split, with quick access to the main sights, ferries and boat excursions.
+When planning where to stay in Split, I recommend focusing on the Old Town, Riva and Marjan Hill, which are the most convenient, attractive and walkable areas of Split, with quick access to the main attractions, ferries and boat excursions – it’s where you’ll spend the majority of your time!

 Best Areas In Split Croatia – At A Glance